trademark-class-list

 Class 42 – Scientific and Technological Services

-Class 42 covers IT services, research, design, and technological solutions.
+It covers IT services, research, design, and technological solutions.

 Examples: Software development, scientific research, IT consulting.

-Class 43 – Food and Drink Services
+Class 43 – Hotels and Restaurants

-Class 43 covers Services regarding food, beverages, and hospitality.
+Services regarding food, beverages, and hospitality.

 Examples: Restaurant services, catering, and hotels.